 The final stage of a first-party dram shop case is, by far, the longest.
-Cases can last upwards of over a year in what we call "litigation."
-This is simply the legalese, or legal term, for filing your case with the court and pushing it through to the end.
+Cases can last more than a year in what we call litigation.
+This is simply the legal term for filing your case with the court and pushing it through to a (usually successful) resolution.

 In this article, dram shop attorney Michael Grossman outlines the litigation process for first-party dram shop claims.

 - What is the first step in filing a lawsuit?

 - When does mediation occur for my dram shop lawsuit?

 - How can a dram shop lawyer help me with my alcohol-related claim?